rileymanderson19/fit-report/requirements/mvp-braindump.md

 It will use the following api authentication from trainerize @api-auth.md

-Additionally, I want these crednetials stored in supabase under the profile table.
+Additionally, I want these credentials stored in supabase under the profile table.

 Username = trainerize_username
 Password = trainerize_password